About the Program

-Jacksonville State University’s MBA program, accredited by AACSB-International since 2003, is designed to cover business fundamentals, while also addressing the international business environment and changing business technologies.
-The curriculum—which may be completed online, traditionally (evening classes), or through a combination of these deliveries—consists of 30 credit hours of coursework for the General MBA and 33 credit hours for the MBA – Accounting Concentration program.
-Students entering the program without an undergraduate degree in business could be required to complete up to 24 credit hours of foundation coursework.
+Jacksonville State University’s MBA program, accredited by AACSB-International since 1998, is designed to cover business fundamentals, while also addressing the international business environment and changing business technologies.
+The curriculum—which may be completed online—consists of 30 credit hours of coursework for the General MBA and 30 credit hours for the MBA – Accounting Concentration program.
+Students entering the program without an undergraduate degree in business could be required to complete up to 9 credit hours of foundation coursework.
 An evaluation of the undergraduate transcript(s) will determine the exact requirement for each student.

-JSU’s College of Commerce and Business Administration has been named as one of the top business schools in the country by The Princeton Review.
+JSU’s College of Business and Industry has been named as one of the top business schools in the country by The Princeton Review.
 In 2009, we were rated as 2nd in the country for “opportunities for women.”
 We continue to receive positive national rankings and are also recognized for our efforts to maintain reasonable tuition rates.
 Our online tuition is considered one of the lowest of all AACSB-International schools offering an online MBA program.